o-ran-sc/nonrtric/test/usecases/oruclosedlooprecovery/goversion/README.md

 ## Development

-To make it easy to test during development of the consumer, two stubs are provided in the `stub` folder.
+To make it easy to test during development of the consumer, three stubs are provided in the `stub` folder.

-One, under the `producer` folder, called `producer` that stubs the producer and pushes an array with one message with `eventSeverity` alternating between `NORMAL` and `CRITICAL`.
+A producer stub, under the `producer` folder, that stubs the producer and pushes an array with one message with `eventSeverity` alternating between `NORMAL` and `CRITICAL`.
+The stub does not start to send messages until it recieves a create job call from the ICS stub.
+When a delete job call comes from the ICS stub it stops sending messages.
 To build and start the stub, do the following:
 >1. cd stub/producer
 >2. go build
 >3. ./producer

+An ICS stub, under the `ics` folder, that listens for create and delete job calls from the consumer.
+When it gets a call it calls the producer stub with the correct create or delete call and the provided job ID.
+By default, it listens to the port `8083`, but his can be overridden by passing a `-port [PORT]` flag when starting the stub.
+To build and start the stub, do the following:
+>1. cd stub/ics
+>2. go build
+>3. ./ics

-One, under the `sdnr` folder, called `sdnr` that at startup will listen for REST calls and print the body of them.
+An SNDR stub, under the `sdnr` folder, that at startup will listen for REST calls and print the body of them.
 By default, it listens to the port `3904`, but his can be overridden by passing a `-port [PORT]` flag when starting the stub.
 To build and start the stub, do the following:
 >1. cd stub/sdnr
 >2. go build
 >3. ./sdnr